Sustainability

 “We’re really trying to set the cheapest product and the greenest product as the default for customers,” Lintell says.
 “That’s one of the most influential ways of nudging consumer behavior.”

-Now Reewild has joined the Mastercard Start Path, the company’s startup engagement program as part of the payment network’s push to create ecosystems that make more sustainable consumption possible.
+Now Reewild has joined Mastercard Start Path, the company’s startup engagement program, as part of a climate-focused set of startups working with the Mastercard Sustainability Innovation Lab to create ecosystems that make more possible.
 Harnessing the Mastercard’s expertise, technology and connections, Lintell hopes Start Path will help Reewild scale up its rewards program, currently being piloted with CH&CO, which is owned by the food services giant Compass Group PLC, which runs the cafeterias at University College London.

 So far, the Reewild rewards are proving popular with UCL’s eco-conscious students, who are using the points they accumulate from choosing low-impact lunches to redeem free coffees or vegetarian meals.